Achievable logoAchievable logo

 Refresher about formulas, which you should both memorize and be able to manipulate:

-Assign a consistent sign convention by designating one direction as positive and the opposite as negative, and then apply this uniformly in all calculations.
+Assign a consistent sign convention by designating one direction as positive and the opposite as negative, then use that convention consistently in every calculation.

 In Cartesian (graphing) coordinates, upward and rightward movements are typically positive, while downward and leftward are negative.

-For free falls, however, it is common to define downward as positive (falling is what’s expected, so think of it as gain/progress).
+For free falls, however, it’s common to define downward as positive (falling is what’s expected, so think of it as gain/progress).

 Freely falling objects move under constant acceleration due to gravity, which on Earth is approximately g = 9.8m/s2.
 Whether an object is dropped, thrown upward, or projected at an angle, it is considered to be in free fall.
 For ease of calculation, it’s common to assign downward as positive so that g remains positive for objects dropped or thrown downward; when an object is tossed upward, its initial velocity has the opposite sign to g.